Education & Awareness

 The Rape and Domestic Abuse program strives to educate ages 10+ about the prevalence of rape and domestic abuse within our community, and to give those people the tools and empowerment to help prevent these issues.
 The Rape and Domestic Abuse Program is working to build a proactive and self-sustaining community that is willing to take a stand against violent behaviors and ensure that no survivor ever walks alone in their journey.

-All prevention and education services are free to the community to raise awareness about rape and domestic abuse, to strengthen empathy and support for survivors, and to make our six-county service area a safer place for everybody, thanks in part to the Union Pacific Grant Foundation.
+All prevention and education services are free to the community to raise awareness about rape and domestic abuse, to strengthen empathy and support for survivors, and to make our six-county service area a safer place for everybody.

 To learn more, contact RDAP at (308) 532-0624.